7 Great Ideas For Repurposing Your Old T-ShirtsBy ShirtSpace | Sep 05, 2019 | Updated Jan 09, 2024

 You can start collecting your favorite t-shirts and storing them for this “someday” project.
 Once you have them, it’s simple enough to start a quilt — all you need are your t-shirts and some extra patterned fabric for the space between the squares.

-Baby bibs and rompers are a little more pattern-intensive than some of the previous projects, but the result is well worth your effort.
+Baby bibs and rompers made from t-shirts are a little more pattern-intensive than some of the previous projects, but the result is well worth your effort.
 Even if you don’t have a little one to spoil with these one-off projects, you can give baby bibs and rompers from old t-shirts as gifts for expecting moms.

 Shirt rugs and crochet t-shirt rugs are a nifty way to reuse several t-shirts in one project.
 If you have a bunch of old t-shirts lying around, make use of them all in one go.

-Like the braided belt or bracelet, the shirt rug is a “no-sew” project that only needs your ingenuity and patience with weaving several cords of t-shirts together.
+Like the braided belt or bracelet, the shirt rug is a “no-sew” project that only needs your ingenuity and patience with weaving various cords of t-shirts together.
 This is one project where you can and should use graphic and printed t-shirts for a more funky, patterned weave.